 10. Don’t be afraid to share your passion, no matter what anyone else says.

 There was a time when I was a bit embarrassed by my passion for tea.
-Part of that stemmed from the criticism of people who are no longer in my life.
-Now I proudly wear my tea geek badge loud and proud.
-My family and friends are also super supportive of my obsession.
+Part of that stemmed from the misguided criticism of negative people who are no longer in my life.
+Now I wear my tea geek badge loud and proud.
+My family and friends don’t quite understand it, but they are still super supportive and encouraging.
+My husband is so supportive that he lets me torture him with tea on YouTube!